What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Pros:

-• Competitive Pricing: This can result in better pricing due to competitive bidding.
+• Competitive Pricing: This can lead to better pricing through competitive bidding.

 • Price Transparency: Provides clear insight into market pricing.